JustinMurakami/fullstack-throwback-master/3-front-end/artifacts/questions.md

 ### Q8.
 What interactions with the server will be required in order to fully implement this component?

 <!-- Your answer here! -->
+We will need to retrieve all the information for the one post in question based on the id being passed from the view state of the app.
+This will require an API get request.
+We are also asked to allow the user to increment the number of votes for the post, which will require a post request.
+We are also asked to allow the user to add a comment to the post's information, which will require another post request, and the dynamically render a list of the post's comments, another get request for the post's updated information.

 ### Q9.
 What information should be kept inside `this.state` in this component?

 <!-- Your answer here! -->
+The full data for the post in question, in order to render it to the browser from the component's state.

 ### Q10.
 What props does this component receive from its parent component?

 <!-- Your answer here! -->
+This component will receive the id of the post that is to be displayed.

 ### Q11.
 What additional components might we create to help implement this component?

 <!-- Your answer here! -->
+We might create comment list item components to dynamically render the comments (mapping them from the post in state).

 ## `Create` Component